ottebokma/Sudoku/assault_plan.md

 * the other objects are linked against the library to become programs.

 We will automate that process by using GNU Make and a convenient Makefile.

+## Solving

+### Checking

+From now on, all assignments should be written in a new git branch, which is then merged and deleted when the assignment is completed.

+A sudoku is 'complete' when all its numbers are in the range [1-9].

+The rules of a sudoku are that
+* each number may occur only once in each row,
+* each number may occur only once in each column,
+* each number may occur only once in each 3x3 square.

+#### Assignment

+* Create a typedef for our array:

+    typedef int Sudoku[81];

+  That is: a Sudoku is an array of 81 ints.
+* Define (and test) a function that fits this declaration:

+    bool complete(Sudoku const &sudoku);

+  It should return 'true' if the sudoku is complete, and false if it is not.
+  Test the function with input that represents a complete sudoku.
+  (This assignment should not be too hard.)

+#### Assignment

+Define a function 'line_valid' that
+* takes a const reference to a Sudoku,
+* takes a line number (in the range [0, 9>),
+* returns bool.
+It should return 'false' iff any number from the range [1,9] occurs multiple times in the row.
+(In particular, it is allowed that 0 occur multiple times.
+That just means the field has not been filled in yet.)
+Hint: from the line number, first compute the position in the array to start at.

+#### Assignment

+Define a function that checks whether a column is valid.
+It should take a const reference to a Sudoku, and a column number in the range [0,9>.
+Hint: this is slightly harder than checking a line, because the fields are not next to one another in the array.
+But at least they are at regular intervals.

+#### Assignment

+Define a function that checks whether a (3x3) square is valid.
+Hint: this is the hardest function of the three, because it involves two loops, not just one.

+#### Assignment

+Define a function that checks whether the entire Sudoku is valid.

+#### Assignment

+Define a function that checks whether a Sudoku is both complete and valid.
+Perhaps call it 'solved'.
+(This should be extremely easy by now.)

+### Solving proper

+Now that we can tell whether a Sudoku is valid, we are going to try and solve one.

+The steps are quite simple:

+* Find the next field that has no value yet.
+* For each value in [1-9],
+  * Fill in that value.
+  * If the Sudoku is now invalid, continue with the next value. else (if it is still valid), continue with the next field.
+  * If there are no more fields left (and the Sudoku is still valid), we have solved it.
+Print the solution!
+  * If there are no more values left, the sudoku is not solvable.
+Perhaps at an earlier step we have filled in a value that gives us trouble now.
+Unset the field and go back to the previous field.
+That last thing - going back to the previous field - requires the program to remember where the previous field was.
+It needs some kind of stack where it can put that number, to be popped off again when it turns out no value works and none are left to try.

+This is extremely similar to how function calling itself works:

+    int multiply(int left, int right)
+	{
+	    int const result = left * right;
+	    cout << left << " * " << right << " = " << result;
+	    return result;
+	}

+    int square(int num)
+	{
+	    int const result = multiply(num, num);
+	    cout << "sqr(" << num << ") = " << result;
+		return result;
+	}

+When 'square' calls 'multiply', the function 'multiply' runs, but after that, the program continues in 'square' just after the call to 'multiply'.

+We are going to use this similarity by having a function call itself.
+This is called "recursion".

+#### Assignment

+Write a function next_empty_field that returns the index of the next field in the Sudoku that has not yet been filled in.
+If there are no empty fields, it should return 81, that is: one more than the maximum field index.

+#### Assignment

+Write a function called 'solve' that returns bool and takes a reference to a Sudoku (but not a const reference).
+It should do the following.

+* Find the next empty field.
+  * If there is none, check that the sudoku is solved.
+    * If it is solved, print the solution and return true.
+	  Otherwise, just return false.
+  * Try to fill in each number from [1-9].
+For each number filled in,
+    * Check if the sudoku is still valid.
+	  If not, skip to the next number.
+	* Magic action should happen here.
+  * Now, no numbers are left.
+If none of our attempts worked, we should return false.

+So far, we have a function that takes a Sudoku from input.
+It finds the first unset field, and tries to fill in values.
+If the number filled in conflicts with another in the same row/column/square, it skips that number.
+Let's assume that a '1' can actually be filled in.
+Then we have a Sudoku from input with another number filled in by the program.
+How do we figure out whether that could become a valid Sudoku?